-Your attendance grade is tied to your engagement grade.
-Each class you miss will lower your engagement grade by 25 points.
-However, if you miss four or more classes you will automatically fail the class unless you have communicated with me prior to the fourth absence.
+Your attendance is tied to your engagement grade.
+Each class you miss will lower your engagement grade by 25 points unless you let me know you won't be in class and make an effort to cover what you missed in class.
+Each class you are late to will lower your engagement grade by 10 points unless you let me know.
+If you miss four or more classes you will automatically fail the class unless you have communicated with me prior to the fourth absence.